Contact email: mesreads AT gmail.com

 Tag manages to stay alive and take out the three aliens who remained on the bridge in spite of their superior weapons and armor.
 Tag finds himself without any AI which has been compromised.
 He cannot make repairs or man the ship without aid, so he implements an experiment he has been working on.
 He implants brain tissue from one of his dead friends into the medical robot.
 The robots reaction when activated is to attack its creator!

 Tag has to dodge the pirates, land a badly damaged ship and hope he can find the biologist if he wants a chance of finding another human and getting the Argo back running.
-He survives one death situation after another to finally gather a handful of companions to make help make a risky, miraculous escape and then an equally risky and unexpected rescue.
+He survives one death situation after another to finally gather a handful of companions to help make a risky, miraculous escape and then an equally risky and unexpected rescue.

 It doesn’t take long into the book to wonder at Tag’s remarkable escapes and versatile skills.
 He is the sole character for the beginning of the book.
 The story was full of action which was good although it required a suspension of belief.
 I downloaded this book and its sequels for free through the Audible Plus Catalog, so I have the next two books in the series and will read them at some point.
 I don't count this as stellar space opera but it should be entertaining for action junkies.